scottandrewlepera/cv/README.md

 #### Notable work

-* Technical contributions to IMDb's next-generation web stack, built on NextJS
+* Technical contributions to IMDb's NextJS web stack, improving the experience for millions of IMDb visitors
+* Led design and integration of Branch.io deep linking technology with the IMDb mobile website
-* Technical contributions to the IMDb Pattern Library for Atomic Interface Design (PLAID) with support for responsive design, progressive enhancement, and accessibility
+* Technical contributions to the IMDb UI component library with support for responsive design, progressive enhancement, and accessibility
-* Technical design and implementation of the Box Office Mojo front-end component library for responsive, mobile-friendly redesign
+* Designed and implemented the Box Office Mojo front-end component library for a responsive, mobile-friendly redesign
-* Technical design and implementation of IMDb's first mobile app upsell product, increasing installs of IMDb mobile apps
+* Designed and implemented IMDb's first mobile app deep linking product, exponentially increasing installs of IMDb mobile apps
-* Designed multi-client template framework for rendering rich email notifications for IMDb marketing outreach
+* Designed multi-client framework for rich email delivery to millions of IMDb customers
-* Technical contributions to the IMDb app for iPhone
+* Technical contributions to the first IMDb app for iPhone
-* Technical design and implementation of IMDb mobile message boards
+* Designed and implemented the IMDb mobile message boards, improving the mobile experience for IMDb's passionate online community
-* Technical design and implementation of IMDb Video Search page
+* Designed and implemented the IMDb Video Search page

 ### Web Development Engineer, Amazon Advertising (2006 - 2008)